ramhaidar/Zen-Browser-Portable/README.md

 ## How to Run Zen Browser(1.0.2-b.5) in portable mode:
-1. Download the [1.0.2-b.5 beta build](https://github.com/wysh3/Zen-Browser-Portable/releases/tag/1.0.2-b.5) zip file
+1. Download the latest [zen portable](https://github.com/wysh3/Zen-Browser-Portable/releases) zip file

-2. Unpack the zip and transfer the "zen-portable" folder to your usb or any other storage device
+2. Unpack the zip and transfer the folder to your usb or any other storage device

 3. Mount the usb or your storage device